Skip to main content Skip to navigation

 compliance decision-makers across North America, Europe, and Asia Pacific how Russia’s invasion of Ukraine impacted their organization’s business.
 Our data for France showed that 38% of firms implemented asset-freezing measures, 48% shut down onboarding processes in Russia, and 60% changed their business model.

-To prepare for further geopolitical volatility, compliance teams should have appropriately comprehensive and agile screening tools in place.
+To prepare for further geopolitical volatility, compliance teams should have appropriately comprehensive and agile sanctions screening tools in place.
 In our survey, 96 percent of firms told us real-time anti-money laundering (AML) risk data would improve their response to sudden sanctions regime changes.
 Having identified the need, they should ensure they work with vendors that can deliver for them.

-Key Takeaways
+Key takeaways

 As the sanctions landscape continues to evolve, firms should provide appropriate training and guidance for compliance staff to help them understand the latest sanctions measures, how to handle affected clients and/or transactions, and updated communications.